truher/frc-test/cv1/retroreflection.md

 Note the $R_A$ of 500 is what is quoted by 3M, it's observed 0.2 degrees from the source.
 At just 0.33 degrees, $R_A$ falls by half!
 For context, if a target were 3 meters away, a 0.2-degree observer would be ten __millimeters__ from the camera.
 Move seven millimeters further away, and you lose half the intensity.
 This is a strong effect!
+Emitters need to be as close to the camera as possible!

 # Variation by entrance angle